My Instagram Food Feed & The Crushing Work Of It All

-Kim has to juggle his day job as a solo-preneur of his marketing agency, Revenue Boost Media, along with his Instagram.
+Kim has to juggle his day job as the solo-preneur of his marketing agency, Revenue Boost Media, along with his Instagram.
 This creates a type of lifestyle he calls “synergized.”

 Kim’s life can be hectic.
 Any given day can consist of about five photo shoots, editing photos, and updating his feed.

 “Sometimes I feel bad when I bring friends because I don’t even end up talking to them.
 I have to focus on posting and putting things on my story.
 But they get free food so everyone wins.”

 When asked why he chose DC for his Instagram he described the food scene as vibrant and growing fast.

 “We have 24,000 restaurants in this small city alone so there is a ton of competition.
 On top of that there are a bunch of celebrity chefs.
 D.C. is known for Michelin star restaurants, fine dining.
 With that comes good eats, different concepts, and styles.”

 Currently, Kim’s favorite way to capture food is from above.
 The “bird’s eye view”, or from the side with a macro lens.